tjosseau/objectyve/readme.md

 }) ;
 ```

-You can also call the `initialize` function...
+You can also call the `initialize` function to define it...

 ```javascript
 var A = Objectyve.Prototype() ;